The glioma proteome

 Unfavorable prognostic genes in GBM

 For unfavorable genes, higher relative expression levels at diagnosis give significantly lower overall survival for the patients.
-There are 201 genes associated with unfavorable prognosis in GBM.
-In Table 1, the top 20 most significant genes related to unfavorable prognosis are listed.
+There are 200 genes associated with an unfavorable prognosis in GBM.
+In Table 1, the top 20 most significant genes related to an unfavorable prognosis are listed.

 Table 1.
-The 20 genes with highest significance associated with unfavorable prognosis in GBM.
+The 20 genes with highest significance associated with an unfavorable prognosis in GBM.

 Favorable prognostic genes in GBM